hcs42/heapkeeper-old/doc/codingconventions.rst

    nor either indent thou two, excepting that thou then proceed to four.
    Tabs are right out.*

-This file describes the documentation and coding conventions used by the Heap project.
+This file describes the documentation and coding conventions used by the Heapkeeper project.

 You should also read the Style Guide for Python code: :pep:`8`.
 However, some recommendations of PEP 8 are overridden by this document.